gthvn1/ppow/Readme.md

 - `2025-03-16`:
   - Add `shell.nix`
-  - client: display all paddles.
+  - Display all paddles.
 Now if we connect another client we see two paddles.
 Only the first one is managed so it is the next step to manage all paddles.
-  - manage collision between ball and all paddles
+  - Manage collision between ball and all paddles
-  - manage collision between paddles
+  - Manage collision between paddles
+  - Client manages his own paddle

 - `2025-03-11`:
   - Use a Map to keep track of paddles in the game